-Net change in fund balance - governmental funds \$ (1,720,427)Capital outlays to purchase or build capital assets are reported in the governmental fund as expenditures.
+Net change in fund balance - governmental funds \$ (1,720,427) Amounts reported for governmental activities in the Statement of Activities are different because: Capital outlays to purchase or build capital assets are reported in the governmental fund as expenditures.
 However, for governmental activities those costs are shown in the statement of net position and allocated over their estimated useful lives as annual depreciation expense in the statement of activities.
 This is total capital outlay (\$6,864,730) less depreciation expense (\$1,114,349) for the year.
-5,750,381 Subscription IT asset amortization expense not included in the fund (275,600)Repayment of subscription liabilities which were capitalized 426,948 The issuance of long-term debt provides current financial resources to the governmental funds.
+5,750,381 Subscription asset amortization expense not included in the fund (275,600) Repayment of subscription liabilities which were capitalized reported as an expenditure in the funds statement but not as an expense in the statement of activities 426,948 The issuance of long-term debt provides current financial resources to the governmental funds.
 However, issuing debt increases long-term liabilities on the statement of net position.
 Additionally, governmental funds report the effects of premiums as expenditures in the period when the debt is created.
 However, these amounts are deferred and amortized in the statement of activities.
-Principal payments 100.000 Amortization of premium 104,378 Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the governmental funds 571.030 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds Pension expense (2,119,437)OPEB expense (22,495) Change in net position of governmental activities 2,814,778
+Principal payments 100,000 Amortization of premium 104,378 Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the governmental funds 571,030 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds Pension expense (2,119,437) OPEB expense (22,495) Change in net position of governmental activities \$ 2,814,778